Gabriel Moreno Player Props: Diamondbacks vs. Pirates

-On Saturday, Gabriel Moreno (.278 slugging percentage in past 10 games, with zero homers) and the Arizona Diamondbacks play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+On Sunday, Gabriel Moreno (coming off going 0-for-2) and the Arizona Diamondbacks face the Pittsburgh Pirates, whose starting pitcher will be Carmen Mlodzinski.
 First pitch is at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Pirates.
+In his most recent game he had a hitless showing (0-for-2) against the Pirates.

 Gabriel Moreno Game Info & Props vs. the Pirates